 Types of Submissions

-The submissions deadline is March 1 (11:59 pm EST).
+The submissions deadline has been extended to March 1, 2016 (11:59 pm EST).
+Please read the following carefully as information may have changed.
+You must create a new account for the 2016 meetings.
 If you need to submit or edit your submission, please log in to the account you created and edit the information online.
-If you need assistance or have questions, please contact the RSS Business Office at firstname.lastname@example.org.
+If you need assistance or have questions, please contact the RSS Business Office firstname.lastname@example.org

 Format: Abstract submissions are sought for individual research papers on topics related to the conference theme or other topical areas of interest.
-These traditional oral presentations will be for approximately 15 minutes, with an additional five minutes allotted for questions and discussion of the research.
+These traditional oral presentations will be for approximately 12 - 15 minutes, with flexibility depending on the number of papers presented in a session while allowing time for questions and discussion.
 Sessions will be moderated to enforce time restrictions.
-Papers should present well-developed concepts, applications, and results.
+Papers should present well-developed concepts, results, and applications and implications.

 Format: Proposals for Mini-Conferences will be considered for inclusion in the program.
 A mini-conference is a series of linked paper sessions, panel sessions and/or workshops within the larger meeting.
-Each mini-conference should be designed to address a key topical issue in rural sociology and community development, and will last approximately 2 ½ days.
-Those running mini-conferences will be provided a stipend for expenses to bring non-members to the conference.
-Up to three mini-conferences will be accepted for the program.
+Each mini-conference should be designed to address a key topical issue in rural sociology or capture the theme of the Annual Meetings.
+Those interested in a mini-conference need to submit a proposal to the program co-chairs that describes the purpose of the mini-conference, how it will be organized, and a budget of expenses and how they expect to cover those expenses.
+While the deadline for mini-conference proposals is also February 5, early email correspondence with the program co-chairs signaling the intention to submit would greatly facilitate planning.
 The decision to accept a mini-conference will be made by the program committee.

 Organized Paper Sessions